 Who doesn't love the fall?
 The change in colors, the scenery, the cool weather: there is so much inspiration all around us.
 It's time to bring out those pumpkins, mums, leaves, and a lot of rustic wood.
-Creating a welcoming and cozy front porch space for the fall time can be simple and affordable.
+Creating a welcoming and cozy fall front porch space for the fall time can be simple and affordable with some easy DIY fall front porch ideas.

 1. Modern and Metallic

-Step aside, orange pumpkins!
-White pumpkins are the perfect way to create a modern and chic porch space.
-You can also paint them gold or even add your house number to each pumpkin.
+Step aside, orange pumpkins, porch decor at the front door can be classic and modern.
+White pumpkins are the perfect way to create a modern and chic porch space without spewing gaudy fall decor all over your outdoor space.
+You can also paint them gold or even add your house number to each pumpkin to add a bit of the fall season to your entryway.

 If you want to add a splash of color, try including an orange or yellow mum plant.
-The neutral color of the cornstalks really make this color scheme pop in such a pretty way.
-You can purchase them online or at a local farm.
+The neutral color of the cornstalks really makes this color palette pop in such a pretty way.
+You can purchase them online or at a local farm for use as home decor.

 2. Pumpkins, Vegetables & Mums

 This front porch idea will definitely impress your guests and look beautiful!
-Simply carve and remove the inside of a pumpkin (you can even use a fake one) and plant mums inside or the vegetable of your choice.
-Mums are a classic fall flower and are easy to take care of: they will last just about the whole season, and need water and good soil to survive.
+Simply carve and remove the inside of a pumpkin (you can even use a fake mini pumpkin) and plant mums inside or the vegetable of your choice.
+Mums are a classic fall flower and are easy to take care of: they will last just about the whole season and need water and good soil to survive.

-Some hearty vegetables to plant in the pumpkins are kale, Swiss chard and cabbage.
+Some hearty vegetables to plant in the pumpkins are kale, Swiss chard, and cabbage.
 They can stand up to cold temperatures and taste delicious to boot.
-If you would like some extra height, place the pumpkins on top of a large vase or container so neighbors can see your creations from the road.
+If you would like some extra height, place the pumpkins on top of a large vase or container so neighbors can see your fall porch decor from the road.

 3. Wooden Fall Sign

 Get your wood stain out and gloves on!
 Yes, you can easily create this rustic sign and then tell all your friends about it!
 This is a great project to make and can be reused every fall.
 You can purchase the wooden letters at a craft store and attach them with wood glue.
-This sign goes along nicely with pumpkins and bales of hay, perfect for the corner of your porch.
+This sign goes along nicely with pumpkins and hay bales, perfect for the corner of your porch near the doormat.

 4. Minimal Designs for Limited Space

-Not enough porch space?
+Not enough porch space for a full-on makeover?
 No problem!
-You can still have a festive doorway!
+You can still have a festive doorway with fall foliage.
 Try using leaf garlands around the door frame and corn stalks.
 You can purchase leaf garlands at a craft store and corn stalks at a local farm.

-You can also make decorations like wreaths and signs for your door.
-This chalkboard sign from Lilacs & Longhorns is a fun project or you can even purchase one at the store and decorate it.
+You can also make decorations like fall wreaths and signs for your door.
+This chalkboard sign from Lilacs & Longhorns is a fun project or you can even purchase one at the store and decorate it with burlap or pinecones you found in the yard.

 5. Hearty Designs for Larger Spaces